All Episodes

 It's not funny.

-And people are upset here that the uh the Senate's gonna go ahead and pass the House bill almost intact.
+Nevertheless, the president has been forceful on this, and people are upset here that the Senate's going to go ahead and pass the House bill almost intact.

-Now, interestingly, though, McCain said he's gonna leave the campaign trail to go back to the Senate to vote against it.
+Now, interestingly, though, McCain said he's going to leave the campaign trail to go back to the Senate and vote against it.

-Now that's interesting because the uh here's the Senate plan.
+Now, that's interesting because here's the Senate plan.

-And veto it the very public ceremony that will contain a lot of education and information, the American people of what the hell is in this bill and why he's vetoing it.
+And veto it in a very public ceremony that will contain a lot of education and information, the American people, what the hell is in this bill and why he's vetoing it.

 It's a great opportunity here.